 Can parents excuse their children from taking the state tests?

 Yes.
-Colorado law allows parents to excuse their child from the required state assessments (CMAS ELA in grades three, five and seven; CMAS Math in grades four, six and eight; CMAS Science in grades 5; and PSAT/SAT in grades nine through 11.
-This law requires districts to have policies that explain how parents may excuse a student from participating in one or more of the required state assessments and notify parents of those policies.
-Your district can share its specific policy with you.
+Colorado law allows parents to excuse their children from state assessments.
+This law requires districts to have policies that explain how parents may excuse a student from participating in one or more state assessment and notify parents of those policies.
+Local school districts can share their specific policies with parents.

-According to state law, districts cannot impose negative consequences on students or parents if a parent excuses his or her student from participating in a required assessment, including prohibiting school attendance, imposing an unexcused absence, or prohibiting participation in extracurricular activities.
-Likewise, districts cannot impose unreasonable burdens or requirements on a student to discourage the student from taking an assessment or to encourage the student’s parent to excuse his/her child from (or not have his/her child participate in) the assessment.
+According to state law, districts cannot impose negative consequences on students or parents if a parent excuses his or her student from participating in an assessment, including prohibiting school attendance, imposing an unexcused absence, or prohibiting participation in extracurricular activities.
+Likewise, districts cannot impose unreasonable burdens or requirements on a student to discourage the student from taking an assessment or to encourage the student’s parent to excuse his/her child from the assessment.

 When will students, families and educators receive the scores?

-Individual student scores for CMAS English language arts and math tests completed in the spring are expected to be provided to all school districts in July and hard copy student performance reports are expected to be delivered to school districts in July.
+Individual student scores for CMAS English language arts and math tests completed in April 2023 will be provided to all school districts in June 2023 and hard copy student performance reports will be provided to school districts in July.
 School-, district and state-level scores will be publicly released during the August State Board of Education meeting.

 What do the score reports include?

-The score reports are designed to provide educators, families and students with information about students’ mastery of grade-level academic standards and an indicator of readiness for college and career at the high school level.
-Score reports offer an overall measurement of performance in a particular subject, as well as how a student compares to other students in the school, district and throughout Colorado when data are available.
-The PSAT/SAT reports also allow for national comparisons.
+The CMAS score reports are designed to provide educators, families and students with better information about students’ mastery of grade-level academic standards.
+Score reports offer an overall measurement of performance in a particular subject, as well as how a student compares to other students in the school, district and throughout Colorado.

 How will the test scores impact other measurements of students’ performance?